Lancaster power stations: Caton Road station

 These provided a total generating capacity of 1,550 kW.

-The station supplied only direct current (DC) at 460 & 230 Volts.
+The station supplied only direct current (DC) at 460 and 230 Volts.
 In 1923 the maximum load on the system was 910 kW, and there was a connected load of 3,122 kW.
 The power was sold to the following users:

 Traction current was supplied to the Lancaster tramway system.

-The sale of electricity provided an income to the Corporation of £21,747 in 1923.
+The sale of electricity provided an income to the corporation of £21,747 in 1923.
 The surplus of revenue over expenses for generating electricity was £6,280.

 Low pressure station

 The plant installed from the inauguration of the power station in 1916 until 1928 became known as the low pressure (LP) station and comprised: